About | History | Staff | Board of Directors | News

 Donna Sarullo joined Journey Out in 2003 and served as Case Manager and Program Director from 2003 to 2008.
 Donna has extensive experience in domestic violence having worked with the Domestic Violence Project of Glendale YWCA and the Domestic Abuse Response Team (DART) program in the San Fernando Valley.
 While with DART, she assisted victims of domestic violence by riding along in emergency domestic abuse situations with the LAPD as a victim advocate.

-Cindy has been with Journey Out for almost five years.
+Cindy has been with Journey Out since 2014.
 As the chief financial administrator, Cindy oversees all of the financial operations.
 This includes keeping track of and responding to budget requests, managing the day to day in-flow and out-flow of funds, reconciling all accounts, and maintaining the overall fiscal health of the organization.
 Prior to joining Journey Out, Cindy worked for the C5 Youth Foundation, an organization that assists inner city youth.
 For 15 years she was an active volunteer as PTA President, School Site Council President, and President of the Education Foundation.
 Cindy is a native Californian with 2 kids, Taylor and Blake, and a grandmother of three.

 Stephanie Cuevas joined Journey Out in October 2017, and she serves as a Crisis Case Manager.
 She is a graduate of California State University Northridge and holds a bachelor’s degree in Sociology with an emphasis on Criminal Justice.
 With her degree Stephanie had hopes of becoming a police officer, but through the process she realized that she had another calling, and saw that her passion to help the community could be fulfilled in a different way.
 Stephanie’s background of service, which includes assisting victims of domestic violence attain restraining orders, helped her transition into her current role of supporting victims of human trafficking.
 After attending Journey Out’s Human Trafficking Case Manager/Advocate training, Stephanie began working with the LAPD Task force and going out to conduct street outreach.
 Through this work, Stephanie became more aware of how big of an issue human trafficking is.
 As a result of her experience at Journey Out, Stephanie hopes to bring awareness to her surrounding communities.